psidnell/ofexport2/DOCUMENTATION.md

 The key technologies used for the transformation are:

-1. [Java 8](https://java.com/en/download/index.jsp) for the main command line program.
+1. [Java SE 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) for the main command line program.
 2. [OGNL](http://commons.apache.org/proper/commons-ognl/) for specifying filters and sorting.
 3. [FreeMarker](http://http://freemarker.org) for the templates to provide the output.